Argent77/A7-GolemConstruction/A7!GolemConstruction/readme/readme.txt

 The construction of golems takes time and has to be done in places with the right equipment.
 In Siege of Dragonspear you can try Sorcerous Sundries, the Repository of Undeath beneath the Dwarven Dig Site and the ruins of Kanaglym which are accessible from the Underground River.
-In Shadows of Amn the Planar Sphere and Jermien's Home in Imnesville may be suitable.
+In Shadows of Amn the Planar Sphere and Jermien's Home in Imnesvale may be suitable.
 The Wizard's Library on the second floor of Watcher's Keep can be used as well.
 In Throne of Bhaal your Pocket Plane may work, after installing some equipment.